-An appeal is a process by which a student who is receiving financial aid and is not meeting SAP standards petitions the College for reconsideration of eligibility for federal aid.
+An appeal is a process by which a student receiving financial aid who is not meeting SAP standards petitions the College for reconsideration of eligibility for federal aid.
 A student must appeal for Satisfactory Academic Progress (SAP) violations other than a warning.
 Any loss of eligibility as a result of this policy may be appealed in writing by the dates published on the Columbia State Financial Aid website.
 Deadlines are enforced.
 The Satisfactory Academic Progress (SAP) Appeal form is available on the college's Financial Aid website.
 The appeal must include a signed, written statement explaining why the student failed to make satisfactory academic progress and what has changed in his/her situation that will allow satisfactory progress at the next evaluation.
-Appropriate supporting documentation (copy of grade report, death immediate family member, proof of personal illness, or other special circumstance) should be submitted.
-For Maximum Timeframe Limit appeals, only a SAPMAX Appeal for Financial Aid Additional Coursework form (also on the Financial Aid website) needs to be submitted.
+Appropriate supporting documentation (copy of grade report, death immediate family member, proof of personal illness, or other special circumstance) must be submitted.
+For Maximum Timeframe appeals, a SAP Appeal form must be completed by student and an advisor, indicating number of hours to graduate and approximate number of semesters and submitted with a degree audit and a personal statement explaining why so many hours have been attempted without earning a degree, including any changes of major and listing any other degrees or certificates earned.
 The student will be notified by Columbia State email of the result of the appeal.
 All decisions made by the Appeals Committee are final.

 - Appeal Decisions

 Approved - Appealing students will be notified via Columbia State email if their appeal is approved.
 If assigned a SAP Improvement Plan, the student must adhere to the plan.
 The student's SAP will be reviewed again at the end of the next semester.